 The goal of this study is to gain an understanding of the prevalence and nature of inflow and infiltration problems in a specified area to use as a basis for developing a city-wide plan to reduce the problem.

-The study employed a number of different methods.
+The study will employ a number of different methods.

 The information gathered during this pilot study will be used to develop a plan to reduce inflow and infiltration and the associated basement backups and sewer overflows throughout the 660+ miles of sanitary sewers in Cedar Rapids.